hmrc/api-example-java-client/README.md

 The implementation of the Hello User flow requests an OAuth 2.0 access token and subsequently uses that token to access the secured endpoint.

-Application developers need to register with the platform and will be provided with client id and client secret upon registration.
+Application developers need to register with the HMRC Developer Hub ('https://developer.service.hmrc.gov.uk').

+Once this is done they will need to create an application and subscribe to the Hello World test applicaion.

+The client id and client secret for this application can be obtained from the applications `Client ID` and `Client secrets` menu items.

 The `client-id` and `client-secret` for the application will need to be added to [`src/main/resources/application.yml`](src/main/resources/application.yml)

-You will need to add the `Redirect URI` 'http://localhost:8080' to your Dev Hub application ('https://developer.service.hmrc.gov.uk/developer/applications/').
+You will need to add the `Redirect URI` 'http://localhost:8080' to your HMRC Developer Hub application ('https://developer.service.hmrc.gov.uk/developer/applications/').

 API documentation is available at https://developer.service.hmrc.gov.uk/api-documentation